SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-0-0-self-imported-plugins-should-also-be-added-if-the-user-has.md

 ---
 date: ""
-title: Allow self-imported plugins to be added even if user already has plugins
+title: Allow self-imported plugins to be added even if a user already has plugins
 product_area: Application enablement & solutions
 change_type:
   - value: change-QHu1GdukP